School Meals

 Fresh, Local, Meaningful

-With funding from the United States Department of Agriculture, Food and Nutrition Service, Project SCALES is led by Boise State University, in partnership with LunchAssist.
-Between 2024 and 2028, we will issue more than $10 million in funding to 21 projects located across the nation.
-We fund projects that build capacity and increase the resilience of food systems by supporting partnerships between school food authorities and growers, producers, distributors, and processors, as well as other industry partners.
+With funding from the United States Department of Agriculture, Food and Nutrition Administration, Project SCALES is led by Boise State University, in partnership withLunchAssist.
+Between 2024 and 2028, we will issue more than $10 million in funding for 21 projects located across the nation.
+These projects build capacity and increase the resilience of food systems by supporting partnerships between school food authorities and growers, producers, distributors, and processors, as well as other industry partners.

 Funding